Subtotal

 Meet Sadie, she loves going for rides in the car but she would constantly bark at other cars and people passing by.
 As you can see in the video, her loud, high-pitched bark could be very distracting!
 With the help of BarkWise, Sadie can still enjoy her travels while her owners enjoy more peace and quiet.

-BarkWise no-shock collars with Advanced Bark Recognition™ can help you train your dog to stop barking.
+BarkWise no-shock collars with Advanced Bark Recognition™ can help you train your dog to reduce barking.
 You don't have to shock your do to train them not bark.
 60-day money-back guarantee included.
 Get BarkWise and enjoy some peace and quiet without hurting your dog.